Hierarchical Battery-Aware Game Algorithm for ISL Power Allocation in LEO Mega-Constellations: Introduction

 \subsection{Research Gaps and Challenges}

-\textbf{Gap~1: Static power budgets ignore eclipse-driven battery dynamics.} All major ISL planning frameworks~\cite{cen2024satflow,deng2020ultra,gupta2025energyefficient} enforce fixed power ceilings $P_{m,n}^t \leq P_{\max}$ irrespective of real-time battery state $C_m^B(t)$ or eclipse phase.
-This causes two critical failures: \emph{(i)} During eclipse ($\phi_m(t)=0$), enforcing $P_{\max}$ overdrafts the battery faster than it can be replenished in the next illumination window, eventually triggering involuntary transmitter shutdown---a failure mode invisible to the optimizer's cost function. \emph{(ii)} During illumination ($\phi_m(t)=1$), satellites recharge to full capacity ($C_m^B(t) = C_{\max}^B$) but fail to reserve energy margin for the upcoming eclipse, causing cascading depletion in subsequent cycles.
-Learning-based methods MAAC-IILP~\cite{li2023energy} and DeepISL~\cite{li2023deepisl} incorporate battery dynamics via state-space augmentation (adding $C_m^B(t)$ to observations) and achieve 1.3--5.9\% energy savings on the 66-satellite Iridium constellation.
-However, both methods exhibit three fundamental scalability barriers: \emph{(a)} Training time scales super-linearly with $M$: MAAC-IILP requires $10^6$ episodes $\times$ 66 satellites $\times$ 360 time-slots/episode $\approx$ 24 billion state-action samples for Iridium; extrapolating to Starlink ($M=5000$) would require $\approx$1.8 trillion samples, requiring months of GPU time. \emph{(b)} Neither method provides convergence guarantees or equilibrium characterization, creating uncertainty about solution quality at mega-constellation scales. \emph{(c)} Trained policies do not generalize across constellation sizes: a policy trained on $M=66$ achieves only 73.7\% energy sustainability rate (ESR) when directly applied to $M=172$ (Section~\ref{subsec:exp1}), necessitating costly retraining for every deployment scale.
+\textit{Gap~1: Static power budgets ignore eclipse-driven battery dynamics.} All major ISL planning frameworks \cite{cen2024satflow,deng2020ultra,gupta2025energyefficient} enforce fixed power ceilings irrespective of real-time battery state or eclipse phase.
+This causes two critical failures: 1) During eclipse, enforcing a static maximum power overdrafts the battery faster than it can be replenished in the next illumination window, eventually triggering involuntary transmitter shutdown, a failure mode that remains entirely invisible to the optimizer's cost function.
+2) During illumination, satellites recharge to full capacity but often fail to reserve an adequate energy margin for the upcoming eclipse, causing cascading depletion in subsequent orbital cycles.
+Learning-based methods MAAC-IILP \cite{li2023energy} and DeepISL \cite{li2023deepisl} partially address battery dynamics by incorporating battery state into the reinforcement learning observation space, achieving modest energy savings on small-scale constellations.
+However, both methods exhibit three fundamental scalability barriers: (a) Training overhead grows super-linearly with constellation size, rendering direct extrapolation to mega-constellations computationally infeasible on current hardware; (b) neither method provides convergence guarantees or equilibrium characterization, creating fundamental uncertainty about solution quality at large scales; (c) policies trained at one constellation scale fail to generalize across deployment sizes, necessitating costly retraining for every scale change.